2. Before you take Estrofem®

 3. How to take Estrofem®

-Take one tablet once a day, at about the same time each day.
+Take one tablet every day, at about the same time each day.

 For instructions on the use of the calendar pack, see “USER INSTRUCTIONS” at the end of the package leaflet.